 South Korea to boost funding for US troops under new accord: State Department

-WASHINGTON: South Korea will increase its contribution to the cost of US forces stationed in the country under an agreement reached with the United States, the State Department said on Sunday (Mar 7).
+WASHINGTON: South Korea will increase its contribution to the cost of US forces stationed in the country under an agreement reached with the United States, the State Department said on Sunday (Mar 7), easing an irritant in ties between the two allies.

-The agreement reflects the Biden administration’s "commitment to reinvigorating and modernising our democratic alliances around the word to advance our shared security and prosperity", a State Department representative said.
+The agreement reflects the Biden administration’s "commitment to reinvigorating and modernising our democratic alliances around the word to advance our shared security and prosperity," a State Department spokeswoman said.

-The proposed six-year "Special Measures Agreement" will replace the previous arrangement that expired at the end of 2019, removing a major irritant in US-South Korea ties.
+The proposed six-year "Special Measures Agreement" will replace the previous arrangement that expired at the end of 2019.

-The representative said the proposed agreement included a "negotiated meaningful increase in host nation support contributions," but gave no further details.
+The spokeswoman said the agreement included a "negotiated meaningful increase in host nation support contributions", but gave no further details.
+There are about 28,500 US troops stationed in South Korea.
+More than 90 per cent of Seoul's contributions under the previous agreement went directly back into the South Korean economy, the spokeswoman added.

 The negotiations had been gridlocked after former US President Donald Trump rejected Seoul's offer to pay 13 per cent more, for a total of about US$1 billion a year, and demanded as much as US$5 billion.
 Seoul currently pays Washington about US$920 million a year.

-The Wall Street Journal, which first reported the agreement in principle earlier on Sunday, said the deal must still be approved by the South Korean legislature.
+The deal must still be approved by the South Korean legislature.
+South Korea's Foreign Ministry confirmed an agreement in principle in a statement, but offered no specifics.

-The State Department said the two countries were now working on the final steps to conclude the agreement for signature.
+“Both sides will make a public announcement and hold a tentative signing ceremony after completing internal reporting procedures.
+The government will resolve to sign an agreement in a swift manner to resolve its vacuum that has lasted more than a year and contribute to strengthening the alliance," the ministry added.

+President Joe Biden has vowed to revitalise US alliances after four years of strains under Trump and build a united front to counter the challenges posed by Russia, China and Iran.

-Jeong made the comment as he arrived in Washington for the first face-to-face talks with US envoy Donna Welton since President Joe Biden's administration took office in January.
-They held their first video conference last month.
+Jeong made the comment as he arrived in Washington for the first face-to-face talks with US envoy Donna Welton since Biden's administration took office in January.

 After the last pact expired, some 4,000 South Koreans working for the US military were placed on unpaid leave, prompting the two countries to scramble for a stopgap agreement to let them return to work.